 4. Don’t close this screen.
 Wait for Google to finish setting up your offline access.

-To open Google Docs when you are offline, open a new tab or window in Chrome, and click the apps tab in the far left corner of your bookmarks bar.
+To open your application when you are offline, open a new tab or window in Chrome.

 Alternatively, you can type docs.google.com into your browser address bar.

 When you edit offline, your edits and saves will be saved locally in Chrome and then synced to Google Drive the next time to are online.

 However, I prefer to use the Google Drive app.

 I can find, copy, move, or delete my files on my local drive.

 Again, any changes you make will be synced the next time you connect to the Internet.